Financial Consumer Protections (CBK) in Kuwait

 • Do not sign blank or incomplete loan documents — every field must be filled in before you sign.

-• Do not exceed the legal salary deduction limits by taking multiple loans — this can cause financial distress and is monitored by CBK.
+• Do not exceed the CBK salary deduction caps by taking multiple loans — this can trigger financial distress and is monitored across banks.

 • Do not ignore bank notices about changes to your account — respond in writing if you disagree.